bl1te/MCJ-datapack-attempt/README.md

 - `.../%your_mc_directory%/saves/Adventure-reset.bat`

 3. Start the game and load the _'Adventure'_ world. **_Do not touch the 'Adventure.bak' world!_**
-4. Run `/datapack list enabled` command to ensure that it is set properly.
+4. Run `/datapack list enabled` command to ensure that it was set properly.

 ## Restart the game